thebhulawat/tuner/README.md

 # Experiments with Finetuning

-This repository contains all the little experimetns I have doing with Low Rank adaptation.
+This repository contains all the little experimetns I have been doing with Low Rank adaptation.